What’s the difference between drool rash and eczema? A lot of parents can tell the with drool rash vs eczema.

 Treatment for Baby Drool Rash and Baby Eczema?

-The following tips will guide parents on ways they can treat babies with the aforementioned conditions.
-It is important to note that Drool rash vs Eczema is not all that we are after, but the total well-being of your little ones.
+The following tips will guide you on ways that can use in treating babies with conditions associated with drool rash and eczema.
+It is important to note that Drool rash vs Eczema is not all that matters, but the total well-being of your little ones.

 Drool Rash Treatment

 To treat drool rash and make your baby more comfortable.

 - Wash the afflicted area gently, twice daily with warm water, then dry gently.
 Your baby’s skin is sensitive, avoiding rubbing when drying their skin not to further irritate already sensitive skin.

 - Apply healing ointment like Aquaphor or petroleum jelly creates a thin coat that act as a barrier between the baby’s skin and the drool.
 These ointments can also help soothe baby’s irritated skin.

 - Baby’s skin should be kept dry with a soft baby wipe, avoid irritants that can make baby’s rash worsen by using a mild, fragrance-free laundry detergent.
 It is also good to stop the usage of scented and perfume lotions.

 NB: Contact your doctor when your baby develops fever and high temperature with drool rash.

 Other alternative methods to treat drool rash are –